Health & Safety Procedures

 Explore safely at Kennedy Space Center Visitor Complex.
 As part of our commitment to creating a Trusted Space for our guests and employees, these measures and procedures are in place:

-- Operating with limited attendance and encouraging advance daily admission purchases
+- Operating with limited admission and encouraging advance daily admission purchases

 - Requiring face coverings for employees and guests, per federal mandate.